Abstract Submission Guidelines

 Abstract Guidelines

-Both, the abstract and the presentation, must be in English.
-The maximum number of words in an abstract is 300, without taking into consideration the following fields: Title, Author, Co-authors, Scientific Coordinators, Affiliation and Keywords.
+Both the abstract and the presentation must be in English.
+The maximum number of words in an abstract is 300, excluding the following fields: Title, Author, Co-authors, Scientific Coordinators, Affiliation, and Keywords.

 Who is submitting the abstract?

-Each paper can have a maximum of 1 author, 2 co-authors and 2 scientific coordinators.
-The abstract is only going to be submitted by the author, who will also be presenting.
-All co-authors need to have their details submitted with the abstract, otherwise their registration will not be valid.
+Each paper can have a maximum of 1 first author, 2 co-authors, and 2 scientific coordinators.
+The abstract will only be submitted by the first author, who will also be presenting.
+All co-authors need to be mentioned before the submission deadline, ensuring that each participant can only be a co-author of two papers, otherwise, they will be removed based on abstract submission timestamp.

-If you encounter any problems, please contact us via the following e-mail at scientific@congressis.ro.
+If you encounter any problems, please contact us via the following e-mail: scientific@congressis.ro.

 Categories of Abstracts

-After registering and paying the fee, you should submit your abstract until the 19th of April.
-Depending on your major fields of interest, we have carefully designed a variety of sections of abstracts, each of them having unique features.
+After registering and paying the fee, you can submit your abstract by April 3rd, 23:59:59.
+We have carefully designed a variety of sections to accommodate your prime fields of interest.
 Therefore, your abstract should be submitted into one of the following categories:

 Abstract Structure